mauragas/mauragas.github.io/dotnet/blazor.md

 # Blazor

 With Blazor you can build client WEB applications with C#.
-You can run it on WebAssembly or the serve and it is build on open web standards.
+You can run it on WebAssembly or server.

 ## Documentation